anotherhadi/search-nixos-api/README.md

 ## Hosted Public Instance

-A publicly accessible instance of the Nix Options Search API is hosted at [search-nixos-api.hadi.diy](https://search-nixos-api.hadi.diy).
+<del>A publicly accessible instance of the Nix Options Search API is hosted at [search-nixos-api.hadi.diy](https://search-nixos-api.hadi.diy).
 Users can utilize this endpoint to programmatically search for options without the need to set up their own instance.
+(Now down)</del>

 ## Data Source